SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 Reference: [Molecular dynamics with coupling to an external bath](https://aip.scitation.org/doi/10.1063/1.448118)

 ### 2. Extended system methods
-In the classical work Andersen proposed a pressure control method with an extended system variable.
-It is based on including an additional degree of freedom corresponding to the volume of a simulation cell which adjusts itself to equalize the internal and external pressure.
+The classical work by Andersen proposed a pressure control method which was based on an extended system variable.
+The method is based on including an additional degree of freedom corresponding to the volume of a simulation cell which adjusts itself to equalize the internal and external pressure.
 In this method an additional degree of freedom serves as a piston, and is given a fictitious "mass".
 The choice of piston "mass" determines the decay time of the volume fluctuations.
 The Parrinello-Rahman barostat, the Nosé-Hoover barostat, and the Martyna-Tuckerman-Tobias-Klein (MTTK) are all based on the [Andersen barostat](https://aip.scitation.org/doi/abs/10.1063/1.439486).
 {: .self_study_text :}

 - Extended system methods originate from the classical theoretical work of [Andersen](https://aip.scitation.org/doi/abs/10.1063/1.439486).